Parade (magazine)

-Parade was an American nationwide Sunday newspaper magazine, distributed in more than 700 newspapers in the United States until 2022.
+Parade was an American nationwide Sunday newspaper magazine, distributed in more than 700 newspapers nationwide in the United States until 2022.
 The most widely read magazine in the U.S., Parade had a circulation of 32 million and a readership of 54.1 million.
-Anne Krueger has been the magazine's editor since 2015.
+Anne Krueger had been the magazine's editor since 2015.

-The Nov.
-13, 2022 issue was the final edition printed and inserted in newspapers nationwide.
-According to its final edition, Parade will continue as an e-magazine on newspaper websites.
+The November 13, 2022, issue was the final edition printed and inserted in newspapers nationwide, but Parade continued as an e-magazine on newspaper websites.
+The December 31, 2023, edition was the final e-magazine edition.